phods/raspiot/README.md

 5- confirm using the docker-compose ps

-docker-compose -f {compose file name} up -d ( to run the compose in background
+docker-compose -f {compose file name} up -d

+docker-compose -f docker-compose.yml up -d

+( to run the compose in background)

 docker exec -it influxdb influx